sunwooj/course-expling/PCIbex/README.md

 **Exercise** *Try including the page for consent form in your demo experiments.*

-**(Optional) Exercise** Try including the exit demographic questionnaire.
+**Exercise** Try including the exit demographic questionnaire.
 Search for the relevant keywords in the Forum and see if any useful tips pop up.
+Always check how the results are being saved, in addition to checking if the updated experiment is running smoothly.

 # Wrapping up